k2view-academy/K2View-Academy/articles/39_fabric_catalog/plugins/04_source_data_metrics.md

 # Source Data Analysis

-This article describes plugins that analyze source systems and calculate various metrics.
+This article describes three plugins that analyze source systems and calculate various metrics.
 The analysis is done based on data snapshots.

 **The plugins are:**